contributing

 Make a pull request when you have code to merge

 - Compare your branch to the main branch.
-Then click
+Then click Create Pull Request

 - Assign the webdev lead to review your code (see the righthand side)